What You Need To Know

 - Clients who want shorter sessions prefer it

-- Some clients feel therapy via the Internet provides greater anonymity
+- Some clients feel therapy via the Internet provides greater confidentiality

 - Clients don’t have to cancel if they get sick

 - Extra benefits for clients who will encounter less “triggers” if they stay home

 - It benefits people who cannot drive to a therapist’s office

 - It is a convenient option for people with disabilities